orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/hyperspectral.rst

 This algorithm is based on the research of the endmembers among the data.
 This means that a minimum of one pure pixel must be associated with each endmembers.
-The rationale behind this idea is that the hyperspectral mixed data is contained in a simplex of dimension `k`, where the endmembers are the edges of the simplex.
+The rationale behind this idea is that the hyperspectral mixed data is contained in a simplex of dimension `k`, where the endmembers are the vertices of the simplex.
-This algorithm is widely used in hyperspectral unmixing because of its low algorithmic complexity and the fact that the endmember estimation is unbiased in absence of noise.
+This algorithm is widely used in hyperspectral unmixing because of its low algorithmic complexity and the fact that the endmembers estimation is unbiased in absence of noise.
 However if the pure pixel hypothesis is not respected, there will be an estimation error on the endmembers.